-If you get a good signal but cannot access the Internet, check you TCP/IP settings for your wireless adapter.
+If you get a good signal but cannot access the Internet, check your TCP/IP settings for your wireless adapter.
 Refer to the Networking Basics section in this manual for more information.

-Connect to a Wireless Network Using Windows Vista®
+Using Windows Vista®

 Windows Vista users may use the built-in wireless utility.
-If you are using another company's utility or Windows 2000, please refer to the user manual of your wireless adapter for help with connecting to a wireless network.
-Most utilities will have a "site survey" option similar to the Windows Vista utility as seen below.
+If you are using another company's utility or Windows® 2000, please refer to the user manual of your wireless adapter for help with connecting to a wireless network.
+Most utilities will have a "site survey" option similar to the Windows Vista® utility as seen below.